Artikumari005/Dive-into-React/README.md

 ✔️ How layouts are created using React and CSS
 ✔️ How external links work inside React components

+- Today I learned about props how it works inside the jsx .....
 ## 🎯 Purpose

 * To build a strong foundation in React